nhocki/popular_streams/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create a new Pull Request

+If you're gonna open a Pull Request, please install [EditorConfig](http://editorconfig.org/), it will keep most of the basic code styling consistent.